How To Clean, Bake, And Store Pine Cones

 What is briquette charcoal?

-It’s charcoal that has been pressed into similar sizes with round uniform shapes.
-This is what we normally think of as BBQ fuel.
+Charcoal has been pressed into similar sizes with round, uniform shapes.
+This is what we usually think of as BBQ fuel.

 What is lump charcoal?

 It’s generally charred wood fuel that is not formed into uniform shapes.
-It’s natural tree lumber that is charred in a kiln.
+It’s natural tree lumber that is burned in a kiln.

 Which product has more consistent heat?

-Briquettes because they are uniform in size, therefore heat more evenly.
+Briquettes because they are uniform in size, therefore heating more evenly.

 How does the price compare between the two?

-This can vary widely because some lump charcoal can be made out of pecan, oak, pine, or whatever wood is natural for the area where it is being sold.
-Some woods are more expensive, depending on the location you purchase them and the availability of the wood.
+This can vary widely because some lump charcoal can be made out of wood from pine trees, pecan, oak, or whatever wood is natural for the area where it is being sold.
+Some woods are more expensive, depending on where you purchase them and their availability.

 They are typically more expensive than briquettes.
-Note that the charcoal made from softwoods tends to burn faster and the harder woods tend to burn slower and longer, so plan ahead based on what you will be cooking and the desired results.
+Note that the charcoal made from softwoods tends to burn faster, and the harder woods tend to burn slower and longer, so plan based on what you will be cooking and the desired results.

-We still open a window to let a bit of fresh air in just to be safe when using a butane stove.
-I used to use these stoves in classes where I would teach food storage-type classes or emergency cooking classes.
-Mark and I also used this stove for six weeks along with our solar Sun Oven when we were waiting for our gas stove to be installed in the kitchen.
-We’re so glad we replaced our glass top electric stove.
+We still open a window to let some fresh air in just to be safe when using a butane stove.
+I used to use these stoves in classes where I taught food storage-type classes or emergency cooking classes.
+Mark and I also used this stove for six weeks, along with our solar Sun Oven, when we were waiting for our gas stove to be installed in the kitchen.
+We’re so glad we replaced our glass-top electric stove.

-I’ve always preferred cooking with natural gas, not only because you can control the heat more consistently, but because it tends to be less expensive to use.
-Also, I haven’t found a glass top stove that can accommodate the heat generated when I do my annual canning.
-There may be some engineered that way, but I haven’t found one.
+I’ve always preferred cooking with natural gas because you can control the heat more consistently and because it tends to be less expensive to use.
+Also, I haven’t found a glass-top stove to accommodate the heat generated during my annual canning.
+Some may be engineered that way, but I haven’t found one.

 It’s been fun cooking with gas again.
-Once the harvest season is here later this year we’ll be talking about proper canning techniques and how to make the most of the fruit and vegetable crops we’ve grown in our own garden, or the ones found in our local stores or farmers’ market.
-The gas stove makes it possible to can and pressure cook, where I couldn’t with the old glass top.
+Once the harvest season is here, we’ll discuss proper canning techniques later this year and how to make the most of the fruit and vegetable crops we’ve grown in our garden or those found in our local stores or farmers’ markets.
+The gas stove makes it possible to can and pressure cook, which I couldn’t do with the old glass top.
 Butane Stove and Butane Fuel

 Final Word

-Please store pine cones if you have access to them for FREE, you will be prepared for the unexpected.
+Please store pine cones if you can access them for FREE!
 May God bless this world, Linda

 Similar Posts